AdobeDocs/commerce-operations.en/help/configuration/cron/custom-cron-tut.md

    </config>
    ```

-For a description of what the options mean, see [Configure custom cron jobs and cron groups reference]({{ page.baseurl }}/config-guide/cron/custom-cron-ref.html).
+For a description of what the options mean, see [Customizing crons reference](../cron/custom-cron-ref.md).

-{% endcollapsible %}

-## Step 8 (optional): Verify your custom cron group
+## Step 8: Verify your custom cron group

-This step shows how to verify your custom cron group using the [Admin](https://glossary.magento.com/magento-admin).
+This _optional_ step shows how to verify your custom cron group using the Admin.

-{% collapsible To verify your custom cron group: %}

 1. Run Magento cron jobs for your custom group: